 One key reason to offer student loan repayment assistance benefits is retention.
 With employee turnover potentially costing companies significantly in lost opportunities and productivity, companies are looking for ways to keep their best staffers from thinking about how the grass might be greener on the other side of the fence.

 Student loan repayment benefits could stem a staff exodus or prevent it from starting in the first place.
-American Student Assistance found that 85% of workers aged 22 to 33 were likely to commit to staying at a job for 5 years if their company was helping them pay off their loans.
+American Student Assistance found that 85% of workers aged 22 to 33 were likely to commit to staying at a job for 5 years if their company was helping them pay off their personal loans.

 The war for talent is getting even more fierce these days.
 That’s leading some companies to enter a benefits arms race with their competitors.
 Student loan repayment assistance might help you win.
 An IonTuition white paper found that 80% of managers believed a student loan repayment assistance program would help them recruit.